 Construction is a unique industry - there isn’t one system or process to apply across the board on any project.
 Companies may be managing hundreds of projects and each project might have unique specific needs.
 A construction worker must be agile to be successful.
 Platforms that allow for rapid application development, with little or often no coding required, enable agility and flexibility.
 Users can scale up or down on demand, deploy new projects based on templates and best practices, and change processes as the market demands.
 The construction worker of the future will be able to rapidly adapt technology to his business rather than having to adapt his business to the limitations of technology.

 Technology will continue to influence this industry in the future.
-One look at the coming wave of drones, wearable tech and robotics shows that this evolution isn’t stopping anytime soon.
+This evolution isn’t stopping anytime soon.